-Co-operative education (co-op) is available in various formats and is an option for almost every academic program.
-Browse co-op programs in the menu to the left or find your academic program here.
+Co-operative education (co-op) is an option for almost every academic program.
+Browse co-op programs in the menu to the left or learn about the different formats of co-op below.

 Co-op is the traditional model and is offered in most undergraduate programs.
 You’ll alternate four-month study terms with four-month terms of full-time, paid work experience.
 Typically, you’ll apply to co-op in the fall of your second year.
 Admission is based on your grade-point average (generally a minimum "B" standing) and may include an interview.
 Upon completion of your coursework and three or four work terms (depending on your program), you’ll graduate with a co-op designation on your diploma.

 If you complete a parallel co-op work term, you’ll complete one work term over eight months.
 Typically, you’ll complete part-time work simultaneously with part-time study.
 Application dates, admission criteria and graduation requirements are the same as for co-op.